BogaziciLinguisticsCircle/bounlingcircle.github.io/content/events/busctel18/index.md

 description: A test linguistics event
 ---

-# BUSCTEL'18 Schedule
+# BUSCTEL'18

-The BLC organized the first BUSCTEL last year in which students from graduate and undergraduate levels presented their work.
+**Date:** February 9-10, 2018

+**Venue:** Boğaziçi University, Demir Demirgil Auditorium

+**Invited Speaker:** Elena Guerzoni

+**Workshop:** Sign Language Workshop

+BUSCTEL offers a forum for young researchers working in any area of theoretical and experimental linguistics to present their research.
 BUSCTEL '18 drew more than 150 participants, 15 speakers, and 55 paper submissions from 9 different faculties around Turkey and UK.

 ## Talks